EMILY SKINNER has unequivocally established herself as one of Broadway‘s most engaging and versatile performers.

 Another recent highlight came when Dame Julie Andrews selected Emily to star in the musical based on her children's book THE GREAT AMERICAN MOUSICAL, which premiered at Godspeed's Norma Terris Theatre.

-She last appeared on Broadway starring in the acclaimed musical BILLY ELLIOT.
+She appeared previously on Broadway starring in the acclaimed musical BILLY ELLIOT.
 Handpicked by Oscar-winning director Stephen Daldry, she had the honor of being the very first American selected to play the role of Billy's dance teacher, Mrs. Wilkinson.
 She received a Broadway World Award for her performance.

 Emily was nominated for a Tony Award (along with Alice Ripley) and received a Drama League Award for her performance as Daisy Hilton in the brilliant but short-lived SIDE SHOW.